rakshita-vijay/rag-agentic-ai/001_10_min_crash_course_on_ai_agents.md

 ---

-instead of human iterating over the responses it gets from performing 20 user-defined steps, the agent will include a "critique bot" of sorts to critque its own work, then send to the user
+instead of human iterating over the responses it gets from performing 20 user-defined steps,
+<br>the agent will include a "critique bot" of sorts to critque its own work, then send to the user
-                                                                                                                    (maybe until a set of "best practices" criteria are met) so reasoning + acting + iterating
+the bot will run until a set of "best practices" criteria are met

+so reasoning + acting + iterating